Spaced Repetition for Exams: The Science of Long-Term Retention

 Ever spent an entire afternoon buried in a textbook, only to realize a week later you can’t even remember the chapter titles?
 It’s a gut-wrenching feeling.
 You put in the work, but the information just didn't stick.

-The truth is, our brains aren't built to be filing cabinets for everything we see once.
-To actually master a subject—and keep it in your head for finals—you need to change how you approach time.
+Our brains are not built to be filing cabinets for everything we see once.
+To master a subject and keep it in your head for finals, you need to change how you approach time.
 That’s where spaced repetition for exams comes in.
-It’s not just a study hack; it’s a way to work with your brain’s biology rather than against it.
+It is a way to work with your brain’s biology rather than against it.

 In this guide, we’re going to break down the science of why we forget and show you how to move past the "cram-and-forget" cycle using SuperKnowva’s AI-driven tools.